craigtmoore/AgfaJenkinsChromeExtension/README.md

 * Copy Breadcrumb as Jira Format <kbd>Alt+J</kbd>
 * Copy Breadcrumb as HTML <kbd>Alt+H</kbd>

-You can always choose your own shortcuts at the bottom of the Chrome Extensions page.

 ----
 The extension is tied to the Jenkin's servers at Agfa Healthcare, and won't work on other Jenkins instances.